-Epichem, a fully owned subsidiary of PharmAust, is a profitable and award winning medicinal and synthetic chemistry company with expertise and capability in the field of drug development, discovery and design.
+Epichem, a fully owned subsidiary of PharmAust, is an award winning medicinal and synthetic chemistry company with expertise and capability in the field of drug development, discovery and design.
 Epichem provides specialised products and technical expertise to a worldwide customer base in the pharmaceutical, mining, agriculture and animal health sectors.